lsi117/gameoflife/README.md

 ## The Technologies

-This is an application built with `React`.
-I figured that if i'm going to improve my skills in React that I could start with this.
+This is an application built with `React.js`.
+I figured that if i'm going to improve my skills in `React.js` that I could start with this.